KathPra/DCBM/README.md

 - `concept_extraction/`: Scripts and modules for extracting concepts.
-- `gcbm_training/`: Code for training the GCBM model.
+- `dcbm_training/`: Code for training the DCBM model.
 - `data/`: Directories for classes, concepts, datasets, embeddings, and segments.
 - `experiments/`: Code for experiments detailed in the main paper and supplementary material.
 - `utils/`: Helper scripts for running experiments.
-- `interpretation/`: Tools for visualizing GCBM explanations.
+- `interpretation/`: Tools for visualizing DCBM explanations.

 **Important:** Some folders in the `data/` directory may be empty.
 Due to size limitations, we couldn't upload the complete dataset and corresponding concepts.
 Therefore, these folders lack content.